nethackscoreboard-org/matter/README.md

 ## Command-line parameters

-All the options that suplly variants, servers or player names can be either used multiple times on the command-line, or they can have aggregate multiple strings by joining them with commas.
+All the options that suply variants, servers or player names can be either used multiple times on the command-line, or they can have aggregate multiple strings by joining them with commas.
 Example:

      nhdb-feeder --variant=all --variant=nh --variant=nh4
      nhdb-feeder --variant=all,nh,nh4